Doomscrolling: Research

 Professors of psychology at the University of Sussex conducted a study in which participants watched television news consisting of "positive-, neutral-, and negative valenced material".
 The study revealed that participants who watched the negative news programs showed an increase in anxiety, sadness, and catastrophic tendencies regarding personal worries.
 A study conducted by psychology researchers in conjunction with the Huffington Post found that participants who watched three minutes of negative news in the morning were 27% more likely to have reported experiencing a bad day six to eight hours later.
 Comparatively, the group who watched solutions-focused news stories reported a good day 88% of the time.

 Doomscrolling diagnostics

-Melnyk Y.B., Professor of the Laboratory of Psychological Research of Scientific Research Institute, Kharkiv Regional Public Organization “Culture of Health” together with Stadnik A.V., Associate Professor of Uzhhorod National University, have developed an accessible method for research doomscrolling.
+Melnyk Y.B., Professor of the Laboratory of Psychological Research of the Scientific Research Institute, Kharkiv Regional Public Organization "Culture of Health" together with Stadnik A.V., Associate Professor of Uzhhorod National University, have developed an accessible method for researching doomscrolling.
 Consisting of 12 items, the questionnaire is based on four criteria, which were proposed by the authors: addiction, rigidity, mental health, and reflection.
 The authors of the diagnostics also provide guidance on how to interpret the severity levels of the doomscrolling symptom scale that they developed: minimal, mild, moderate, moderately severe and severe.
 This enables qualitative and quantitative research into doomscrolling.